joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 is set to full-screen mode, Flash Player and AIR scale the specified area.
 The actual Stage size in pixels within ActionScript does not change.
-Flash Player and AIR enforce a minimum limit for the size of the rectangle to accommodate the standard “Press Esc to exit full-screen mode” message.
+Flash Player and AIR enforce a minimum limit for the size of the rectangle to accommodate the standard "Press Esc to exit full-screen mode" message.
 This limit is usually around 260 by 30 pixels but can vary depending on platform and Flash Player version.